mattoslmp/Comparative-Genomics/README.md

 ## STEPS:

 - 1: The script gets each HMMM models from PFAM web database specified in the *.txt file

+     A simple functionality to perform the search for each known protein family available in PFAM.
+     The ID of each family must be specified in the ids.txt file

 - 2: creates the database indexed
 - 3: Perform the search for the Pfam homologous in the proteome specified (path indicate: fasta file).
 ## RUN: